imixs/imixs-ml/imixs-ml-workflow/README.md

 ## The MLService

 The MLService is a stateless EJB reacting on Processing events.
-The service updates the  ml.status for each ml.definition.
-If no ml.status item  exists, and ml.items is not empty, than the status is set to 'suggest'.
-If the status is 'suggest' and the current event is 'public' than the status is set to 'confirmed'
+The service updates the  ml.status for each ml.definition of a workitem.

- The item '*ml.status*' has one of the following options:
+The '*ml.status*' of a single mlDefinition can have one of the following values:

  - suggest - not yet confirmed by the user
  - confirmed - confirmed by the user
  - training - workitem is ready for a training

+If no ml.status item  exists, and ml.items is not empty, than the status of the mlDefintion is set to 'suggest'.

+If the status is 'suggest' and the current event is 'public' than the status is set to 'confirmed'

-The status 'training' indicates that all known entities are filled with data found in the document content.
-This means that this worktiem can be used for later training.
+If the status is 'confirmed' and the workitem type is 'workitemarchive' than the status is set to 'training'.
+This status indicates that all known entities of a mlDefinition are filled with data found in the document content.
+This means that this workitem can be used for later training.
+The MLService creats the eventlog entry 'ml.training' for this workitem.
 See the 'ML TrainingScheduler'.

 ## ML Training Scheduler

+The service MLTrainingScheduler is an EJB Timer Service sending the collected training data of a workitem to the ML training service.
+The service reacts on the  eventlog entry 'ml.training'.
+If this event log topic was fired, the service verifies the status of all mlDefinitions stored in the corresponding workitem.

-If the ml status of a workitem was already confirmed and the workitem type is 'archive', than the MLService set the ml status to 'training' and a eventLog entry is created to indicate that this workitem can be send to the training service.
+If the ml status of a mlDefinition is 'training' then the workitem data is used for training againsed the corresponding ml service endpoint.

 **Note:** the training service can reject the workitem for training if the data is of an insufficient quality.

-The service MLTrainingScheduler is an EJB Timer Service sending the collected training data of a workitem to the ML training service.
-A workitem is ready for training, if all entity values are confirmed by the user.
-This in indicated by the status 'training' stored n the item 'ml.status'.

-The training data will be send to all models defined in the item 'ml.models'.
-This Item holds a list of model names computed by the MLAdatper class.

 The training service can be configured by the following configuration parameters: